Kikobolino/ATP-Tennis-Data-Analysis/README.md

 ## Introduction

-The Analysis looks into the ATP Tennis Data for the years 2002 to 2022 (as at 06.06.22) Using this data I performed tasks to explore relationships, visualize geographic data, perform basic supervised and unsupervised machine learning.
+The Analysis looks into the ATP Tennis Data for the years 2002 to 2022 (as at 06.06.22) <br>
+Using this data I performed tasks to explore relationships, visualize geographic data, perform basic supervised and unsupervised machine learning.

 ## Key Questions and Objectives

-Who is the most successful player on the ATP Tour in the last 20 years?
+* Who is the most successful player on the ATP Tour in the last 20 years?
-How many countries of the world have hosted ATP tournaments?
+* How many countries of the world have hosted ATP tournaments?
-Which country has collected the most titles?
+* Which country has collected the most titles?
-Which other factors contribute to successful performances?
+* Which other factors contribute to successful performances?

 ## Results and Visualizations

-For the final visualization please see my presentation on [Tableau](https://public.tableau.com/app/profile/christoph.sch.neseiffen/viz/ATPTennisDataAnalysis/ATPCountries?publish=yes).
+For the final visualization please see my dashboard on [Tableau](https://public.tableau.com/app/profile/christoph.sch.neseiffen/viz/ATPTennisDataAnalysis/ATPCountries?publish=yes).

 ## Resources
 For the resources used please see the folder 01_Source Data or visit [Jeff Sackmanns GitHub](https://github.com/JeffSackmann)